v-federicoar/azure-databricks-streaming-analytics/README.md

 1. Using the **Azure Databricks CLI** installed in step 4 of the prerequisites, create the Azure Databricks secret scope:

     ```bash
-    databricks secrets create-scope --scope "azure-databricks-job"
+    databricks secrets create-scope "azure-databricks-job"
     ```

 2. Add the secret for the taxi ride EventHub:

     ```bash
-    databricks secrets put --scope "azure-databricks-job" --key "taxi-ride"
+    databricks secrets put-secret  "azure-databricks-job" "taxi-ride"
     ```

-    Once executed, this command opens the vi editor.
     Enter the **taxi-ride-eh** value from the **eventHubs** output section in step 4 of the *deploy the Azure resources* section.
-Save and exit vi (if in edit mode hit ESC, then type ":wq").

 3. Add the secret for the taxi fare EventHub:

     ```bash
-    databricks secrets put --scope "azure-databricks-job" --key "taxi-fare"
+    databricks secrets put-secret "azure-databricks-job" "taxi-fare"
     ```

-    Once executed, this command opens the vi editor.
     Enter the **taxi-fare-eh** value from the **eventHubs** output section in step 4 of the *deploy the Azure resources* section.
-Save and exit vi (if in edit mode hit ESC, then type ":wq").

 Next, enter the secrets for Cosmos DB:

 1. Using the **Azure Databricks CLI**, add the secret for the Cosmos DB user name:

     ```bash
-    databricks secrets put --scope azure-databricks-job --key "cassandra-username"
+    databricks secrets put-secret "azure-databricks-job" "cassandra-username"
     ```

-    Once executed, this command opens the vi editor.
    Enter the **username** value from the **CosmosDb** output section in step 4 of the *deploy the Azure resources* section.
-Save and exit vi (if in edit mode hit ESC, then type ":wq").

 2. Next, add the secret for the Cosmos DB password:

     ```bash
-    databricks secrets put --scope azure-databricks-job --key "cassandra-password"
+    databricks secrets put-secret azure-databricks-job "cassandra-password"
     ```

-    Once executed, this command opens the vi editor.
    Enter the **secret** value from the **CosmosDb** output section in step 4 of the *deploy the Azure resources* section.
-Save and exit vi (if in edit mode hit ESC, then type ":wq").

     > Note: If using an [Azure Key Vault-backed secret scope](https://docs.azuredatabricks.net/user-guide/secrets/secret-scopes.html#azure-key-vault-backed-scopes), the scope must be named **azure-databricks-job** and the secrets must have the exact same names as those above.